AmirMK/dino-fine-tuning-vertex/README.md

 # Fine-tuning DINO Image Embedding Model

-This repository provides a sample implementation for fine-tuning the DINO image embedding model using unlabeled images.
-It's designed to demonstrate the fine-tuning process and includes all the necessary steps to run this job as a custom training job on Google Cloud's Vertex AI.
-Please note, this code is for demonstration purposes and not intended for production environments.
+This repository demonstrates the end-to-end process of fine-tuning a DINO image embedding model using unlabeled images.
+It provides the necessary steps to perform the fine-tuning and then deploy the resulting fine-tuned model as a managed endpoint on Google Cloud's Vertex AI.
+The included `.py` files are sample implementations designed to illustrate this workflow and are not intended for production environments.

-## test
+## Fine-tunnng Process

 ### 1. Clone the Repository

 First, clone this repository to your local machine: